snowyan/Diary/B_Splines.md

 *  Many-body wavefunction -- Contains the quantum probalility amplitude for every possible configuration of electrons
 ### Knot sequence
 * is a finite or bi-infinite nondecreasing sequence of real numbers without accumulation points
+### what is trivial and non-trivial
+* the trivial usually refers to a simple technical aspect of some proof or difinition
+* the non-trivial is commonly used to indicate that the example or a solutin is not simple, or that a statement or a theorem is not easy to prove.
+### How to use neural networks to recognise knots